windytan/redsea/README.md

                        receive all information.
 Multi-group data such as PS names, RadioText, and alternative frequencies are
                        especially vulnerable.
-This option makes it display them even if not fully received, as
+This option makes it display them even if not fully received, prefixed with partial_.
-                       partial_{ps,radiotext,alt_frequencies}.

 -r, --samplerate RATE  Set sample frequency of raw PCM input in Hz.
 Will
                        resample if this differs from 171000 Hz.